Lybrook/Lybrook/README.md

 ---

 ## About Me
-- 🏫 **Currently Learning**: Advancing my back-end skills through Data Science at Regenesys.
+- 🏫 **Currently Learning**: Advancing my back-end skills in Data Science at Regenesys.
 - 🚀 **Passionate About**: Building end-to-end solutions that balance robust back-end architecture with modern UI/UX.
 - 🏆 **Driven By**: Continuous learning, hands-on experimentation, and open-source collaboration.